5 Must-have B2B Content Marketing Tactics

 Collaborate to share your content while building your online exposure

 When you work with others in your industry to publish useful content on multiple websites with, you’ll instantly extend your own reach to a wider audience.
-(For example, check out #5 in this article
+(For example, check out #5 in this article.
+That’s our CEO.)

 Create a content checklist to evaluate your material